-Docker Desktop 4.23 is now available and includes numerous enhancements, including ASP.NET support in Docker Init, Configuration Integrity Check to alert on any configuration changes that require attention, and cross-domain identity management.
+Docker Desktop 4.23 is now available and includes numerous enhancements, including ASP.NET Core support in Docker Init, Configuration Integrity Check to alert on any configuration changes that require attention, and cross-domain identity management.
 This release also improves Quick Search, allowing for searching across containers, apps, Docker Hub, Docs, and any volume, and performing quick actions (start/stop/delete).
 VirtioFS is now set to default to provide performance gains for Mac users.
 With the Docker Desktop 4.23 release, Mac users will also see increased network performance using traditional network connections.

 In this post, we dive into what’s new and updated in the latest release of Docker Desktop.

-ASP.NET with Docker Init
+ASP.NET Core with Docker Init

 docker init command in your project folder and the latest Docker Desktop version, watch as Docker Init generates tailored Dockerfiles, Compose files, and .dockerignore files.

-Specific to ASP.NET, we also improved support and comments in the DockerFile for multi-arch builds.
+Specific to ASP.NET Core, we also improved support and comments in the DockerFile for multi-arch builds.
 This advancement will help users manage sharing their images across different CPU architectures and streamline deployments on cloud providers such as Azure, AWS, and GCP.
 Create images that fit various architectures, boosting flexibility and efficiency in cloud deployments.

 Get started by ensuring you have the latest Docker Desktop version.
 Then, execute